A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Introduction

 \begin{con} We consider algebraic cycles modulo rational equivalence.
 All Chow groups are taken with $\QQ$-coefficients. \end{con}

 {\bf Acknowledgments.} This note was prepared during my stay at KdV Instituut voor Wiskunde in the research group of Sergey Shadrin.
+I was supported by the research grant IBS-R003-S1.
 Discussions with Carel Faber and Qizheng Yin inspired this study.
 I am grateful to Pierre Deligne for his useful remarks on the preliminary version of this note.